dotnet/spark/docs/take-to-prod.md

 ## How to deploy your application when you have multiple dependencies
 ### Scenarios
 #### 1. SparkSession code in one project that references another project including the business logic
-This would be the use case when you have `SparkSession` code in one project (e.g. mySparkApp.csproj) and business logic (UDFs) in another project (e.g. businessLogic.csproj).
+The `SparkSession` code in one project (e.g. mySparkApp.csproj) and business logic (UDFs) in another project (e.g. businessLogic.csproj).
 #### 2. SparkSession code references a function from a Nuget package that has been installed in the csproj
-This would be the use case when `SparkSession` code references a function from a Nuget package in the same project (e.g. mySparkApp.csproj).
+The `SparkSession` code references a function from a Nuget package.
 #### 3. SparkSession code references a function from a DLL on the user's machine
-This would be the use case when `SparkSession` code reference business logic (UDFs) on the user's machine (e.g. `SparkSession` code in the mySparkApp.csproj and businessLogic.dll on a different machine).
+The `SparkSession` code reference business logic (UDFs) on the user's machine (e.g. `SparkSession` code in the mySparkApp.csproj and businessLogic.dll on a different machine).
 #### 4. SparkSession code references functions and business logic from multiple projects/solutions that themselves depend on multiple Nuget packages
 This would be a more complex use case when you have `SparkSession` code reference business logic (UDFs) and functions from Nuget packages in multiple projects and/or solutions.